-- When taking tours try to select companies that are owned and managed by locals.
-The guides have added passion and local knowledge that makes them more engaging and unique.
+- When taking tours try to select companies owned and managed by locals.
+The guides usually have added passion and local knowledge.
+This makes them more engaging and unique.

-- Arriving in La Paz was the only part of our Peru Hop and Bolivia Hop experience that wasn’t clear.
-At the start in Lima it is clearly communicated the pickup hostels and hotels.
+- Arriving in La Paz was the only part of our Peru Hop and Bolivia Hop experience that wasn’t clearly understood ... until we arrived!
+From the start in Lima was clearly communicated with regard to the pickup hostels and hotels.
 In La Paz this was not specified so at the last minute you’re informed whether you’re in in the bus or out the bus!

 - Peru Hop and Bolivia Hop run very tight and disciplined schedules.
 With the guides and local staff coordinating visits and drop offs and pick-ups with Japanese precision!